kbase/collections/design/paging.md

   * If the dataset is very large this could take a very long (linear amount of) time
   * Potentially the index could be generated in the background and the available pages at any given time communicated to the front end, but that adds even more complexity
-* The user must retrive and use the query ID to take advantage of the generated index
+* The user must retrieve and use the query ID to take advantage of the generated index